ca2longoria/gimp-plugins/README.md

 ### Summate
 #### Duplicate Grid
-Duplicate existing layers in an n x m matrix, optionally grouping by row and root.
+Duplicate existing layers into an n x m matrix, each in its own group, optionally also grouped by row and root.